Chapter 9 Access to healthcare

 The most effective people for identifying community level needs are community health workers, who are community members with a basic healthcare training.
 The plan in the future is to have a ward-based outreach team (WBOT) consisting of 6 community health workers and a primary care nurse.
 These primary healthcare teams will be responsible for each health (electoral) ward, although more than one team will probably be required for larger wards.
 They will be responsible for visiting homes, mapping health problems, providing preventative care and health promotion, and providing home based care.
 How they will fit into the current, district health management structure is not yet clear.

-A ward-based outreach team is a of community health workers led by a primary care nurse that brings primary healthcare to all people in an electoral ward.
+A ward-based outreach team is a team of community health workers led by a primary care nurse that brings primary healthcare to all people in an electoral ward.

 20-18 What is a district clinical specialist team?